USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 This abstract, along with everything planned on being released (software, source code, documentation, etc.), MUST be fully reviewed by a level 1 OPSEC officer.
-If this is not an initial review, the OPSEC officer MAY choose to only review what has changed since the last review, but both the author and the OPSEC officer are responsible for the release as a whole.
+If this is not an initial review, the OPSEC officer MAY choose to only review what has changed since the last review, but both the author(s) and the OPSEC officer are responsible for the release as a whole.
 Thus, even if the changes are cleared for public release, if the release as a whole cannot be cleared for release, then the changes are not cleared for release either.
 To be cleared for release, the project as a whole MUST receive an "Approved for public release; distribution unlimited" statement.

-Finally, no one is permitted to OPSEC-approve material that he or she created.
+No one is permitted to OPSEC-approve material that he or she created.

 ### <a name="45A6CE62C17C11E6A6C0003EE1B763F8"></a>Intellectual Property Review